Keepin' it real.

 Sports Stars: this can be a bit tricky as where you may be within legal rights portraying an actual person (as long as you aren’t using a copyrighted photograph) you may be infringing on the team’s brand they play for.
 As long as the work is transformative (and you do not include the team name/logo) then you should be within acceptable limits and safe to print.

 Ink Lounge values creativity and understands that we are all inspired by a great many things.
-We will continue to encourage people to be inspired – at the same time we do need to uphold rights for all artists.
-We realize this may conflict with some artists’ interpretations of copyright law, and where we are always up for a conversation, we have the right to create and enforce our own policy.
-We do not wish to be a pain to anyone on this – but we feel it is our obligation as graphic designers, screen printers and instructors to educate people in best practices and uphold what we believe to be fair for all.
+We will continue to encourage everyone to express their creativity, but at the same time we do need to uphold rights for all artists.
+We realize this may conflict with some folks' interpretations of copyright law, and where we are always up for a conversation, we ultimately have the right to create and enforce our own policy.
+We do not wish to be difficult on this – but we feel it is our obligation as graphic designers, screen printer, and instructors – to educate people in best practices and uphold what we believe to be fair for all.

 Image libraries with free images: